leemeichin/blog/posts/can-you-crack-the-code.md

 So far, so boring.
 We stated `president(trump)` as a fact in our first prolog file, so this is basically confirming that we did so.
 Let's spice it up a little.

-<small>(With the online editor you can click 'Next' to see all of the results, and in the console you can type `;`.
-This can be done repeatedly until the input ends with `.`, which says there are no more facts that fit the query.)</small>

 ```prolog
 president(X). % trump; obama; brie.
 ```

+<aside>With the online editor you can click 'Next' to see all of the results, and in the console you can type `;`.
+This can be done repeatedly until the input ends with `.`, which says there are no more facts that fit the query)</aside>

 The fuck?
 What is `X`?